SamuelDAlencar/SamuelDAlencar/README.md

  I'm a brazilian Front-end developer, and a fullstack software development student at Trybe 👨‍💻💚.

  Having always had contact with technology and games since I was a child, I created an immense passion for this world and then decided to take it for life.
-I started studying for front-end development in 2020 through online courses, and now I'm a Trybe student, currently studying deployment in back-end.
+I started studying for front-end development in 2020 through online courses, and now I'm a Trybe student, currently studying typescript in back-end.
 Passionate for technology, languages, philosophie, music, sports, and the idea of learning in general.

  - Routine based in Coding, playing guitar, keyboard, studying languages, philosophie, skating, calisthenics, yoga, writing and reading 📑
  - Completely in love with birds 🦜💚